-Boiling N/A Point Specific Gravity 2.1 (H 2 0 = 1) Vapor Pressure N/A (mm Hg and Temperature Melting N/A Point Vapor N/A Density (Air =1) Evaporation Rate N/A (=1) Solubility Insoluble, but will adsorb moisture.
+Boiling Point N/A Specific Gravity 2.1 (H 2 0 = 1) Vapor Pressu (mm Hg and Melting N/A Point Vapor Density (Air =1) N/A Evaporation Rate N/A (=1) Solubility in Water Insoluble, but will adsorb moisture.
 Water Not reactive, but will adsorb moisture.
-Reactive Appearance Purple crystals, no odor. and Odor
+Reactive Appearance and Odor Purple crystals, no odor.